Hexamilion wall: Effects on the locals

 During its initial construction, the Hexamilion significantly restricted the number of passages into the Peloponnese.
 The road from Athens was made to pass directly through the eastern fortress towards Corinth to the west and Epidaurus to the east.
 This transformed the fortress of Isthmia and its attendant wall section into the main overland connection to southern Greece.
 The wall's guarded gateways allowed for taxation of incoming and outgoing trade, which helped boost the local economy of the region.
 The Hexamilion wall likely had both short and long-term negative effects on the local population as well.
-The acquisition of land and clearing of buildings along the route of the wall lead to conflict with individual property holders.
+The acquisition of land and clearing of buildings along the route of the wall led to conflict with individual property holders.
 In addition to its defensive role, the wall likely functioned as a means to entrench state control over local affairs.
 While the scale of the repairs on the Hexamilion wall during Justinian's reign suggests the fortification project would have provided employment to local laborers, which influenced the distribution of wealth within the local economy, and likely attracted many skilled laborers to the region.